grantcarthew/node-rethinkdb-job-queue/README.md

 const Queue = require('rethinkdb-job-queue')

-// Queue options have defaults and are not required const options = {
+// Queue options have defaults and are not required const qOptions = {
-  db: 'JobQueue', // The name of the database in RethinkDB
-  name: 'RegistrationEmail', // The name of the table in the database
+  name: 'RegistrationEmail', // The queue and table name
-  host: 'localhost',
-  port: 28015,
   masterInterval: 300, // Database review period in seconds
   changeFeed: true, // Enables events from the database table
   concurrency: 100,
-  removeFinishedJobs: 30, // true, false, or number of days.
+  removeFinishedJobs: 30, // true, false, or number of days }

-}
+// Connection options have defaults and are not required
+// You can replace these options with a rethinkdbdash driver object const cxnOptions = {
+  host: 'localhost',
+  port: 28015,
+  db: 'JobQueue', // The name of the database in RethinkDB }

-// This is the main queue instantiation call const q = new Queue(options)
+// This is the main queue instantiation call const q = new Queue(qOptions, cxnOptions)

-// Customizing the default job options for new jobs const jobDefaults = {
+// Customizing the default job options for new jobs q.jobOptions = {
   priority: 'normal',
   timeout: 300,
   retryMax: 3, // Four attempts, first then three retries
   retryDelay: 600 // Time in seconds to delay retries }
-q.jobOptions = jobDefaults

 const job = q.createJob()
 // The createJob method will only create the job locally.